Diets are terrible. Almost starving yourself to lose weight, yet seeing minimal results in the mirror is disheartening for anyone.

 The last nutrition pitfall that many people fall into is listening to experts or food bloggers.

 There is nothing wrong with this of course; getting free information from someone with knowledge on the issue is great.
 BUT… you shouldn’t blindly trust someone just because they have an education or experience in the area.

 One of the essential things about nutrition is to research for yourself – to truly understand what promotes or damages health.

 Don’t blindly trust nutrition authorities or bloggers (including myself) – if you like something you read, look into it and then verify the information for yourself.

-Use the information as a tool and see if it works for you.
+In other words, use information as a tool, research it more, and see if it works for you.